-With many regions restricting people indoors as a preventive measure against the CCP coronavirus outbreak, health-conscious people have been wondering whether a walk or jog outdoors would be good for them or not.
+With many regions restricting people indoors as a preventive measure against the CCP coronavirus outbreak, health-conscious people have been wondering whether it would be good for them to walk and jog outdoors.
 If you live in an area where authorities have allowed such activities, there is no reason not to exercise and enjoy some fresh air.

 Walking and jogging outdoors

 People in New York have often relied on lazy strolls around the city to clear their heads and relieve stress.
 The global CCP coronavirus outbreak has lessened the number of people usually seen on the streets.
 Writer Erin Khar, who is fond of such walks, believes that they are now even more crucial to her mental health.

 “As someone who struggled with years of depression, anxiety, and addiction, I am well acquainted with the feeling of needing to escape, wanting to jump out of my skin… When I feel that way, going for a long walk alleviates the pressure… I need these walks more than ever.
 They help significantly, by getting me out of my head and boosting the release of much-needed neurotransmitters,” she said, as reported by The New York Times.

 Getting some exercise may also prove critical in how your body deals with the virus infection.
 A study performed on more than 24,000 Chinese adults who died during the Hong Kong flu outbreak in 1998 found that people who never did any exercise or did too much exercise had the highest risk of death when compared to those who exercised moderately.
 Exercising about three days per week apparently prepares the body’s immune system to fight against any viral infection.

 For most people, walking for about 30 minutes would be considered a good enough moderate exercise.
 As such, taking a stroll becomes an even more important activity at a time when the CCP virus is spreading.